TarunYenni/FCracker/README.md

 Overview
 --------
-- FCrack is a command-line tool designed to brute force encrypted files like zip, 7z, rar, pdf etc.
+- FCrack is a command-line tool designed to brute force encrypted files like zip, 7z, rar, pdf, gpg etc.
 - At present it works only in linux with proper dependencies.
 This tool is made for both personal and CTF use.

 - FCrack is developed by [@zZBlackArrowZz](https://twitter.com/zZBlackArrowZz)